 The archive can thus be expanded in real time.
 In the analogue archive comments have been left on archival-sources, for example on a drawing sheet from the Geymueller archive.
 Concerning the web-application, however, these comments should be saved on different layers, in order that other users can decide independently on their presence.

+RESULTS

+[image reference plane model?]